-Cancer is a leading cause of death in Australia – more than 43,700 people are estimated to have died from cancer in 2011.
+Cancer is a leading cause of death in Australia – more than 43,200 people died from cancer in 2011.
 The most common causes of cancer deaths are not necessarily the most frequently occurring cancers.
 While lung cancer is the fifth most common type of cancer overall, it is the leading cause of cancer death in Australians.

 The most common cause of cancer related death in men and women are listed in order below:

 Anybody can develop cancer.
 1 in 2 Australians will be diagnosed with cancer by the age of 85.

 The risk of cancer increases with age - more that four times as many cancers are diagnosed in people over 60 years, as in those under 60.
 However, increased awareness about cancer, screening programs and early detection means that cancer is increasingly diagnosed in younger people - which means it is often at an earlier stage and can be treated more effectively.